 In the U.S. martial law must be declared by the President.
 It basically suspends constitutional rights and gives the government or the military acting on behalf of the government, complete control over its citizens.

 Your home or car can be searched without cause and without a warrant, you can be detained without cause, your firearms can be confiscated, etc. Only the President can end martial law, and restore constitutional structure.
 Learn more about martial law here.

 There are several different types of roadblocks that can be implemented and each is different.
 You’ve probably encountered Sobriety or Safety checkpoints at some point in your lifetime.
 You have a right to refuse a vehicle search if you wish although it certainly won’t win you favor with police.

-During an emergency, the roadblocks you encounter could be emergency checkpoints where police are looking for a criminal, witnesses to a crime, a kidnap victim or runaway.
-Again, you can refuse a search but they likely won’t ask and once they confirm you are not who they are looking for they will let you pass.
+During an emergency, the roadblocks you encounter could be emergency checkpoints where police are looking for a thug, witnesses to a kidnap victim or runaway.
+Again, you can refuse a search, but they likely won’t ask, and once they confirm you are not who they are looking for they will let you pass.

 Checkpoints near the border are like safety or emergency checkpoints.
 Guards may ask questions and confirm your identification.
 Being near the border is not the same as crossing a border.
 Guards are not legally allowed to search your vehicle so you have the right to refuse a search.

 Border Crossing Checkpoints and Airport Checkpoints do NOT need a warrant or even probable cause to search your person or your vehicle.

 By crossing the border or boarding a plane you give consent to a search if security feels it warranted.
 Private security guards protecting private property can also search you before allowing you to enter the property or building.

 Tanks Patrolling the Streets (U.N. or National Guard)